davidm/lua-inspect/README.txt

   SciTE: New command to rename all occurrences of selected variable
   SciTE: Significant performance gain utilizing loadstring in addition
     to metalua libraries
+  Scite: Mark upvalues (lighter blue)
   SciTE: Fix handling multiple buffers.
+  Note: SciTE*.properties and luainspect.css have been updated; please update when upgrading

 20100720
   core: support for detecting unused locals (white on blue)